-- (i) An employee (other than a casual employee) shall be entitled to up to two days compassionate leave without deduction of pay for each occasion (a permissible occasion) when a member of the employee's immediate family or a member of the employee's household: - (a) contracts or develops a personal illness that poses a serious threat to his or her life; - (b) sustains a personal injury that poses a serious threat to his or her life; or - (c) dies. - (ii) For casual employees, compassionate leave is unpaid and otherwise available on the same basis as subclause (i). - (iii) Where the employee must notify the employer as soon as practicable of the intention to take compassionate leave and will, if required by the employer, provide to the satisfaction of the employer proof of death or life threatening injury or illness. - (iv) Compassionate leave may be taken in conjunction with other leave available under this clause 24.
-In determining such a request, the employer will give consideration to the circumstances of the employee and the reasonable requirements of the business. - (v) The above principles are not intended to codify completely purposes for which compassionate leave with pay may be allowed.
+- (i) An employee (other than a casual employee) shall be entitled to up to two days compassionate leave without deduction of pay for each occasion (a permissible occasion) when a member of the employee's immediate family or a member of the employee's household: - (a) contracts or develops a personal illness that poses a serious threat to his or her life; - (b) sustains a personal injury that poses a serious threat to his or her life; or - (c) dies. - (ii) The entitlement to compassionate leave also applies when: - a. a child is stillborn, where the child would have been a member of the employee's immediate family, or a member of the employee's household, if the child had been born alive; or - b. the employee, or the employee's spouse or de facto partner, has a miscarriage. - (iii) For casual employees, compassionate leave is unpaid and otherwise available on the same basis as subclause (i). - (iv) Where the employee must notify the employer as soon as practicable of the intention to take compassionate leave and will, if required by the employer, provide to the satisfaction of the employer proof of death or life threatening injury or illness. - (v) Compassionate leave may be taken in conjunction with other leave available under this clause 24.
+In determining such a request, the employer will give consideration to the circumstances of the employee and the reasonable requirements of the business.

+(vi) The above principles are not intended to codify completely purposes for which compassionate leave with pay may be allowed.
 The element of unforeseen emergency could be present in other situations, for example floods or bushfires, which clearly prevent attendance for duty.